7 Things to Know About Quitting Opioids

 There are many resources available to help you address both your addiction and the underlying reasons for using drugs in the first place.
 Treatment of co-occurring disorders such as major depressive disorder, anxiety, and other mental illnesses may also be part of your treatment.

-You can take control of your health today and take the difficult but necessary steps to quit using.
-When you are considering quitting opioids, it may be helpful to talk to someone who has gone through the process themselves.
-The best way to learn about quitting is to reach out to health professional who can walk you through the process.
+You can take control of your health today and take the difficult but necessary steps to quit using substances.
+When you are considering quitting opioids, it may be helpful to talk with someone who has gone through the process themselves.
+The best way to learn about quitting is to reach out to a health professional who can walk you through the process.

 It is always a good idea to equip yourself with as much information as possible.
-This way, you have resources to help make the best decision about your health.
+This way, you have the necessary resources to help make the best decision about your health.